 - trainers for outside (KS2 only)

-- During periods of cold weather a plain warm jumper and plain black jog pants / leggings and a plain black sweatshirt may be worn for outdoor PE both of which should not have logo’s.
+- During periods of cold weather plain black jog pants / leggings and a plain black sweatshirt may be worn for outdoor PE both of which should not have logo’s.

 For Swimming Lessons your child will need:

 - a swimming hat

 - goggles (if signed parental permission slip is in place)

 In the interests of safety it is a Governors’ rule that no jewellery may be worn.
 Children are allowed to wear watches but they are responsible for looking after them.
 Please ensure that all alarms or hourly chimes are switched off!
 Parents should contact the Headteacher about medical bracelets.

 If children wish to have their ears pierced, please have this done in the first week of the summer holidays.
 Children can wear small gold stud for school, if they are able to remove them for PE.
 We do not allow the wearing of ear rings during PE sessions for reasons of safety which is in line with the guidance and recommendations of the Association for Physical Education’s publication “Safe Practice in Physical Education & School Sport”.